Frequently Asked Questions

 Trial began on August 1, 2018, in Los Angeles Superior Court.
 The presentation of evidence was completed on September 11, 2018, and the parties were then ordered to file briefs making their arguments regarding the evidence presented at trial.
 Plaintiffs filed their closing brief on September 25, 2018.
 The City’s closing brief was filed on October 15, 2018.
 Plaintiffs filed their rebuttal closing brief on October 25, 2018.
 On November 8, 2018, the court issued a tentative ruling in favor of plaintiffs on both their CVRA and Equal Protection causes of action.
 Thereafter, both sides filed briefs addressing remedies.
 Plaintiffs filed their remedies brief on November 19, 2018. the City filed its responsive brief regarding remedies on November 26, 2018.
 Plaintiffs filed their reply regarding remedies on December 4, 2018.

-The court’s tentative ruling contained no explanation.
-Under California statutes and court rules, the City is entitled to have the court file a statement of decision explaining the factual and legal bases for its tentative decision.
+The trial court’s tentative ruling contained no explanation.
+Under California statutes and court rules, the City was entitled to have the court file a statement of decision explaining the factual and legal bases for its tentative decision.
 On November 15, 2018, the City filed a request for a statement of decision.
 The City’s request set out in detail the many legal and factual issues the City believed the Court would need to resolve in arriving at a final ruling.
 On November 26, 2018, plaintiffs filed their objection and response to the request for a statement of decision in which, among other things, they requested that the court delegate to them the drafting of the statement of decision.
 On November 28, 2018, the court issued an order granting plaintiffs’ request and directing them to file and serve a proposed statement of decision and proposed judgment by January 2, 2019 (later extended to January 3, 2019).

-Does the City agree with the Court’s final ruling?
+Does the City agree with the trial court’s final ruling?